Approval for use in Australia

 Common side effects

-As with any vaccine, you may have some temporary side effects after receiving the Moderna vaccine.
+As with any vaccine, you may have some temporary side effects after receiving Pfizer.
 This shows your immune system is working.

-Less common side effects after the Moderna vaccine include:
+Less common side effects after the Pfizer vaccine include:

 - redness or swelling at the injection site

-Most side effects are mild and go away within 2 or 3 days.
+Most side effects are mild and go away within 1 to 2 days.
+AusVaxSafety data shows that side effects are more common after the second dose.

 Rare side effects

-Rare side effects after the Moderna vaccine are severe allergic reaction (anaphylaxis), myocarditis and pericarditis.
+Rare side effects after the Pfizer vaccine are severe allergic reaction (anaphylaxis), myocarditis and pericarditis.

 Myocarditis or pericarditis

-In rare cases, myocarditis (inflammation of the heart) and pericarditis (inflammation of the membrane around the heart) can develop after vaccination with the Moderna vaccine.
+In rare cases, myocarditis (inflammation of the heart) and pericarditis (inflammation of the membrane around the heart) can develop after vaccination with Pfizer.

 - within 1 to 5 days of vaccination